KH-Echo1/skills-communicate-using-markdown/index.md

-I have added H1 - H6 showing the difference in size between them
+I have added H1 - H6, showing the difference in size between them Next, I added an image of Yaktocat